zcaceres/quickdrawcoding/Readme.md

 When the typing player makes a mistake, a small opportunity will appear for the mouse-controlling player to click and FIRE!
 If the mouse-controlling player clicks outside of that window, the typing player can press the spacebar to FIRE!

-Player alternate after each code block.
+Players alternate after each code block.

 > Created by Zachary Caceres for Stackathon, 2017
 Read more about my stuff [here](www.zachcaceres.com).